vylsaz/adisp/README.md

 and `y` contains integers between 0 and 255 (inclusive).

 `r` is either 0 or 1:
-- 0: the window is closed
+- 0: failed to draw
-- 1: the window is open
+- 1: continue drawing

 ```
 d←adisp.window